The police station was accommodated in an old building, a school from the 19th century.

 Benny’s face fell, he winced.
 Slowly, I turned around.
 “Uncuff.”
-His voice is barely audible, but the uniforms obeyed.
+His voice was barely audible, but the uniforms obeyed.
 Clicks and a sigh could only mean, Benny was free now.

 From the edge of his lips hung a lit cigarette.
 Ash clung to the paper.
-His clothes were elegant, no uniform, coat and shoes handmade.
+His clothes were elegant, no uniform, coat, and shoes handmade.
 He blew smoke through his nostrils right into my face.
 I didn’t breathe.
 Manicured hands, I noticed.
 Nothing cheap about this man, this was no foot soldier.
-This was someone, a big someone.
-This was an intelligent, well educated high ranking officer.
+This was a someone, a well educated high ranking officer.

 He smiled a peaceable smile, perfect teeth hid behind his lips.